Cuckoo hashing: Example

-The following hash functions are given:
+The following hash functions are given (the two least significant digits of k in base 11):

 The following two tables show the insertion of some example elements.
 Each column corresponds to the state of the two hash tables over time.
 The possible insertion locations for each new value are highlighted.
+The last column illustrates a failed insertion due to a cycle, details below.

 Cycle

-If you now attempt to insert the element 6, then you get into a cycle, and fail.
+If you attempt to insert the element 45, then you get into a cycle, and fail.
 In the last row of the table we find the same initial situation as at the beginning again.